vilmoose/neuralnetwork/README.md

 Author: vilmooose

-A simple neural network with 3 layers written in Go.
+A simple feedforward neural network with 3 layers written in Go.
+Inspired by https://sausheong.github.io/posts/how-to-build-a-simple-artificial-neural-network-with-go/